Operation Pleshet: Historiography

 The Egyptian officer Kamal Ismail ash-Sharif commented in his memoirs that this was a turning point in the war on the Egyptian–Israeli front:

 According to the plan created by the Arab countries, the Egyptian Army was meant to advance until Yibna, although as soon as the first Egyptian forces reached Isdud, the enemy concentrated large forces in the area of Rehovot and began a heavy assault on the Egyptian Army.
 This attack was repelled, but the enemy managed to accomplish at least one goal – pinning down the Egyptian Army to its positions in Isdud.
 It is not an exaggeration to say that the Jewish attack on Isdud was a turning point in the Egyptian–Israeli war, because from that moment, the Egyptian headquarters was forced to change its plans.
 Because the Egyptian command would be chasing Zionist gangs, it decided to be content with separating the Negev from the other parts of the country.

 Israeli historian David Tal agreed with this view; Yoav Gelber, when asked about this, commented that the significance of the attack, along with two other major tactical failures—Latrun and Jenin—was in the fact that the initiative passed to the Israeli side, and the Arabs conducted only small assaults after these operations.
 Scholar Fawaz Gerges noted that the Egyptians originally assumed that the further their army advances, the weaker the Israeli resistance would become.

 Unlike traditional Israeli historiography, Arab sources in general do not see it as a turning point in the war.
 They agree that the Egyptian declarations regarding Tel Aviv as the main strategic objective were ostentatious rather than operative.
-In his book 1948, New Historian Benny Morris also disagrees with the traditional Israeli view, and states that portraying the operation as the catalyst for the Egyptian halt is a mistake.
+In his book 1948, New Historian Benny Morris also disagrees with the traditional Israeli view, and states that portraying the operation "as the crucial action in which the Egyptian advance was stymied" is a mistake.
 However, in a March 15, 2007 panel of historians, Morris said that at least in the Egyptian expeditionary force, the Israeli attack did lead to a decision to stop advancing.